WGL Holdings: 2000s

 In 2014, the company rebranded itself as WGL, aiming to project the image of "a new kind of energy company: answer-oriented, technology and data driven, responsive and built for the complex energy markets of today and tomorrow".
+Around the same time, the company launched ProjectPIPES, which aimed to replace "all the aging, leak-prone pipeline structures with the highest risks and leak rates” that the company had installed.

 On July 6, 2018, the company was acquired by AltaGas.
 After the deal was closed, CEO and Chairman Terry McCallister retired from WGL and COO Adrian Chapman took the position.
-The AltaGas/Washington Gas merger agreement approved by the DC Public Service Commission required the company to develop a plan to comply with DC's commitment of carbon neutrality by 2050.
-On March 16, 2020, Washington Gas released its "Climate Business Plan," which calls for continued combustion of fossil fuels while adding some non-fossil fuel gases from sources like animal manure.
-In filings before the DC Public Service Commission, the DC Department of Energy and Environment and the DC Office of Attorney General said the plan, which calls for continued burning of fossil fuels past 2050, is "incompatible with the District's climate policy."
+The AltaGas/Washington Gas merger agreement approved by the DC Public Service Commission required the company to develop a plan to comply with DC's commitment of carbon neutrality.
+On March 16, 2020, Washington Gas released its "Climate Business Plan," which called for the continued combustion of fossil fuels while adding limited non-fossil fuel gases that also pollute the climate.
+In filings before the DC Public Service Commission, the DC Department of Energy and Environment and the DC Office of Attorney General said the plan is "incompatible with the District's climate policy."

 In 2022, Washington Gas lobbied the DC Council to significantly weaken legislation to transition DC buildings from gas to clean energy, but the utility's effort was not successful.
+The Washington City paper reported that in 2024, Washington Gas hired multiple lobbyists who used deceptive tactics to seek to kill the Healthy Homes Act, legislation that would help low-income residents switch from carcinogen-leaking fossil fuel appliances to cleaner electric alternatives.
+Despite the gas utility's effort, the Healthy Homes Act passed the DC Council unanimously.

+Company performance

+On January 18, 2024 a building on Marion Barry Avenue SE exploded due to a leak on a Washington Gas line.
+A disaster was narrowly averted as a daycare was evacuated minutes before its building was leveled.
+One person suffered non-fatal injuries from the flying debris.
+The cause of the leak was unknown but may have been caused by a car hitting a gas line.

+A 2021 study by the DC Department of Energy and Environment and 2022 research by the Beyond Gas DC coalition found many of Washington Gas’s pipelines are leaking, some at potentially explosive levels.
+In 2024, another study found 77% of homes with gas stoves in DC had dangerous levels of nitrogen dioxide, a chemical compound linked to respiratory issues and cardiovascular diseases.